 In other words, if you have NO dedicated GPU and at the same time have NO integrated GPU on your PC, then you will have no video output capability on your PC.

-Hence, if you are not a gamer and if you have simple office or work purpose PC that does not feature a dedicated graphics card, then yes, you do need an integrated graphics card on your PC.
+Hence, if you are not a gamer and have a simple office or work-purpose PC that does not feature a dedicated graphics card, then yes, you do need an integrated graphics card on your PC.

-On the other hand, if you do have an dedicated graphics card on your PC then you will NOT need to have a CPU with an integrated graphics card on our PC since the dedicated GPU will be the primary video processing component.
+On the other hand, if you have a dedicated graphics card on your PC, you will NOT need a CPU with an integrated graphics card since the dedicated GPU will be the primary video processing component.
 Dedicated GPUs have video output ports of their own.

 A Possible Build Example with AMD and Intel CPUs

-For instance, if you plan to buy the AMD Ryzen 7 5800X – a high performance CPU from AMD that LACKs an iGPU, then you will most certainly need to have a dedicated graphics card for video output.
+For instance, if you plan to buy the AMD Ryzen 7 5800X – a high-performance CPU from AMD that LACKs an iGPU, you will need a dedicated graphics card for video output.

-The Ryzen 7 5800X will not power the HDMI, VGA, or the DVI ports on the motherboard.
+The Ryzen 7 5800X will not power the motherboard’s HDMI, VGA, or DVI ports.

 Intel Core i7-11700K offers an iGPU with which you can use the video output ports of your motherboard.

 So the answer to the question “Do I Need Integrated Graphics on Your CPU” is that it depends.

 If you have a dedicated graphics card, then NO, you do not need integrated graphics on your CPU.